Youth Brief Intervention

 - Positive Reinforcement

-When a youth screen is negative for use, positive reinforcement is a crucial opportunity.
-It can be as simple for younger adolescents as “I see that you report not using any alcohol or other drugs.
+When a patient or client’s screening results are negative for use, positive reinforcement is a crucial opportunity to reinforce health affirming behavior.
+It can be as simple as saying “I see that you report not using any alcohol or other drugs.
 Most people your age do not and I’m really glad to see you are making this choice for your health and safety.”
 This is a unique prevention opportunity and is a key benefit of the SBIRT approach.

 - Brief Advice